-The events took turn on Lee Gyeom and he began to seek revenge for his family’s death.
+The events took a turn on Lee Gyeom and he began to seek revenge for his family’s death.
 At night, he disguises himself as an eljimae only to search for the owner of the sword who killed his family.
 As Lee Gyeom tries to seek revenge, he will fall in love with a girl named Eun Chae.

-The actor who portrays the character of Lee Gyeom is Lee Joon-gi while the main actress who plays the role of Eun Chae is Han Hyo-joo.
+The actor who portrays the character of Lee Gyeom is Lee Joon-gi while the main actress who plays the role of Eun Chae is Han Hyo-Joo.

 3. Hwarang: The Poet Warrior Youth

-Hwarang is a group of men in the kingdom of Silla and possess all the skills and expertise needed for a battle.
+Hwarang is a group of men in the kingdom of Silla and possesses all the skills and expertise needed for a battle.
 They are tasked to cut existing power factions in their kingdom.

-Park Seo-joon plays the role of Moo-myung.
+Park Seo-Joon plays the role of Moo-Myung.
 He is a legendary Hwarang warrior with a mysterious birth identity.
 He will later find out that he came from a noble family and he is the cousin of the future king, Sammaekjong.